t-ott/cnn-captcha-solver/README.md

 # CNN CAPTCHA Solver

-PyTorch convolutional neural network (CNN).
+**Package to crack simple CAPTCHA images with a convolutional neural network (CNN).
+Built with OpenCV and PyTorch.**